-Popcorn is great for munching during a movie but there’s one problem if you have a dog.
-It will be a target as your best buddy eyes that delicious snack sitting in your lap.
+Popcorn is great for munching, but there’s one problem if you have a pet dog.
+Your buddy will be eyeing that delicious snack sitting in your lap.
 You will have a decision to make!

-As your dog turns on the charm, it’s normal to want to share some popcorn.
-This can be a conundrum as a stare-down unfolds in your living room.
-Rest assured, you shouldn’t feel guilty for not sharing.
+As your dog turns on the charm, it’s normal to want to feed a bit of popcorn.
+It’s a conundrum as a stare-down unfolds in your living room.
+Do not feel guilty about not sharing.

-Popcorn is derived from corn which, itself, isn’t a good treat for dogs.
-The risks also increase depending on other ingredients such as butter and salt.
-While unlikely, it could also be a choking hazard.
+Popcorn is derived from corn which, itself, is not great for dogs.
+The other ingredients, such as butter and salt, also aren’t appropriate.
+A furry friend could even choke!

 Can I Give My Dog Popcorn?
 Answer: Not Recommended

-All types of salted, oily and/or sugary foods tend to be bad for pets.
-They should be restricted, if not completely eliminated, from your dog’s diet.
+Salted, oily and sugary foods are obviously bad for pets.
+They should be restricted, or completely eliminated, from your dog’s diet.

 Pro Popcorn Perspective

-A small amount of unsalted and unflavored popcorn, which is not buttered, probably won’t harm your dog.
+A small serving of unsalted and unflavored popcorn, without butter, won’t harm your dog.
 It’s sometimes used as a rewarding treat for training purposes.

-Though we aren’t fans of corn, popcorn could theoretically be a healthy snack.
-It’s high in fiber and may help with digestion.
-The carbs may provide an extra energy boost if combined with exercise.
+We aren’t fans of corn, but plain popcorn could theoretically be a decent snack.
+It’s high in fiber and the carbs provide extra energy.
+If your dog gets lots of exercise they’ll able to burn those corny calories.

-At the very least, the tiny pieces of this snack can get caught between the teeth.
-This will eventually lead to your dog having tooth decay and/or gum disease.
+Consider that tiny pieces of popcorn can also get caught between the teeth.
+This will eventually lead to your dog having tooth decay and gum disease.